Bimberi Peak: Routes

 When climbing Bimberi from the west, a dirt road, that is closed during winter, leads to a locked gate at Currango Plain, called Pockets Saddle Road Gate, a gain of 650 m.
 The trailhead commences at an elevation of 1270 m as an easy two–hour walk 3.3 km along a fire trail passes by Oldfields Hut and crosses several streams, before reaching a gate at Murray's Gap, an ascent of 430 m over 4.3 km.
-From the ascent is best accessed by breaking away from the trail and hiking up the southern ridge of the summit, taking about 3–3.5 hours to climb over 2.9 km.
+From there the ascent is best accessed by breaking away from the trail and hiking up the southern ridge of the summit, taking about 3–3.5 hours to climb over 2.9 km.
 Following the ridge up is the easiest way to summit, although taking a compass bearing is useful.
 The total distance via this route is about 10.5 km.
 There is a large surveyors mark at the summit.

 Vegetation and weather

 The top of Bimberi Peak is above the tree line.
 Strong winds blow across the summit.
 During winter Bimberi is generally covered in snow.